dotbenz/BlogApiProject/README.md

 Installation
 I used the django package manager to install all of the dependencies for this project pip insatll django pip instal djangorestframework.
 The JWT package was also installed with the command pip install djangorestframework-simplejwt.
+I also used pip to install faker. faker allowed me to generate dummy data for my database.
 All dependencies are found in the requirements.txt file

 EndPoints and Usage
 Each endpoint is included in the Documentation on Insomnia.
 I have decided to use Insomnia for my Api Testing/Documentation.